Cal-Osha Compliance Is Easier Said Than Done

 To make a long story short, every aspect of your formally written Safety Program must be documented.
-The workaround that the enforcement people use is that every employer must comply, and while it is true there is some latitude for documentation everyone must still enforce the Illness and Injury Prevention Program which is required by Cal-Osha Compliance, even if you only have one employee.
+The workaround that the enforcement people use is that every employer must comply, and while it is true, there is some latitude for documentation everyone must still enforce the Illness and Injury Prevention Program which is required by Cal-Osha Compliance, even if you only have one employee.

 Should an employer choose to follow the guidelines concerning the lack of documentation that are provided by Cal-Osha, the employer will be reminded that every employer must still comply with the eight standards of Title 8, and since the employer has chosen not to document what they are doing in writing than we have no choice but to interview your companies employees for the purpose of ensuring that you as an employer are providing a safe and healthy work environment all of this is making Cal-Osha Compliance much more difficult.

-In view of this new enforcement procedure, we are encouraging employers to make sure you can enforce in writing every aspect of your Cal-Osha required Safety Program.
+Given this new enforcement procedure, we are encouraging employers to make sure you can enforce in writing every aspect of your Cal-Osha required Safety Program.
 Not only is Cal-Osha enforcing every aspect of the IIPP/Safety Programs but fines are not at an all-time high.

-So in conclusion make sure that your Safety Program is written in a way that will protect you and not hurt you.
+So, in conclusion, make sure that your Safety Program is written in a way that will protect you and not hurt you.
 These days Cal-Osha would much rather employers take the time to hire a good safety consultant who knows what the standards are and how these standards are being enforced in the field.

 One last bit of information in times past employers were able to abate a hazard which would allow them to get a discounted rate on the hazard because the employer had abated the hazard.

 Today according to the Assembly Bill 1634 the following conditions must be adhered to or there will be no reward for the abatement of the fine.
 The abatement that we are talking about is up to 50% of the fine.
-The bill would authorize the division to grant such a modification only if the violation has been abated, as specified, or the signed statement and supporting evidence is received within 10 working days after the end of the period fixed for abatement.
+The bill would authorize the division to grant such a modification only if the violation has been abated, as specified, or the signed statement and supporting evidence is received within ten working days after the end of the period fixed for abatement.